mtrainings/GitOps_and_ArgoCD/LAB/LAB08/Directory_of_files.md

 # Directory of Files Options

+This exercise explores the options for managing a directory of files within Argo CD.
+Follow these steps:

 <details>
 <summary><b>Solution</b></summary>
 <p>

 ## 1. Create an Argo CD Application Declaratively Using YAML

 **Example Manifest:**